Human-like fleeting memory improves language learning but impairs reading time prediction in transformer language models: Results

 When we evaluated these models, in a larger experiment (10 seeds per condition), we first confirmed that naive fleeting memory impairs language modelling performance, and that this effect was statistically significant (for a decay of 3: mean $\Delta L = +0.0073$, 95\% CI $[+0.0044, +0.0103]$, bootstrap $t$-test: $p = 0.0008$; see Figure \ref{fig:main_echoic_naive}D).
 Strikingly, however, for fleeting memory models with an echoic memory buffer, we observed the opposite pattern: a lower validation loss compared to perfect memory models, both for echoic memory of 5 (mean $\Delta L = -0.0059$, 95\% CI $[-0.0089, -0.0028]$, bootstrap $t$-test: $p = 0.0138$) and 10 (mean $\Delta L = -0.0135$, 95\% CI $[-0.0177, -0.0090]$, bootstrap $t$-test: $p = 0.0012$).
 To confirm that these results were not an artifact of a specific hyperparameter choice, the analysis was repeated across 12 distinct combinations of decay strength and echoic memory buffer size (120 training runs in total).
 This confirmed that naive fleeting memory (no buffer) consistently impaired performance, while the combination of an echoic buffer and sufficiently strong decay consistently improved it (Figure \ref{fig:supp_em-decay}).

 To further evaluate the robustness of this effect, we repeated the experiment on the larger 100M BabyLM training set, finding the same effect: fleeting memory improves language modelling performance (reduces loss), and this effect is highly consistent across training runs (mean $\Delta L = -0.0207$, 95\% CI $[-0.0237, -0.0169]$, bootstrap $t$-test: $p < 0.0001$; see Figure \ref{fig:main_language}A).
+For the subsequent evaluations, we focus on a representative model configuration with an echoic memory buffer of 10 tokens (approximating human capacity) and an intermediate decay rate of $\alpha=2$.
+Note, however, that the general benefits of fleeting memory are robust across a wide range of hyperparameter settings (see Figure \ref{fig:supp_em-decay} )

-\subsubsection{Fleeting memory improves linguistic knowledge}
+\subsection{Fleeting memory improves linguistic knowledge}

 We then evaluated the effect of fleeting memory not just on next-word prediction ability (cross-entropy loss) but also on syntactic knowledge, using targeted syntactic evaluation on the benchmark of linguistic minimal pairs (BLIMP; \citealp{warstadt_blimp_2019}).
 Indeed, we observed that fleeting memory models showed improved syntactic knowledge -- and this was found consistently for both models trained on the 10M training set (mean $\Delta_{acc} = 1.04\%$, 95\% CI $[0.52\%, 1.54\%]$, bootstrap $t$-test: $p = 0.0086$) and those on the 100M training set (mean $\Delta_{acc} = 2.30\%$, 95\% CI $[1.35\%, 3.17\%]$, bootstrap $t$-test: $p = 0.0102$; see Figure \ref{fig:main_language}B).
 This suggests that the benefits of fleeting memory extend beyond simple next-token prediction to more abstract and theoretically significant aspects of language processing.